NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tricks/sagatricks.md

 This set-up allows one to analyze an unknown amount of datasets.
 At least you do not have to determine it yourself.

-Here are the example files:
+Here are the example files in Saga:
+	/cluster/projects/nn9305k/samplefiles/

 ## Sharing / downloading data with filesender2